frederic-perez/AmE-dictionary/data/idioms.md

 __green with envy__ :two: Very jealous of another person. _My daughter loves being on stage, so she is just green with envy that Alice got the lead in the school play._
 __greener pastures__ :two: A better or more exciting job or place.
 __greenwash__ :three: __1__ _v_ To make illegally obtained money appear to have come from legal channels; to launder money. _This isn’t a foolproof plan, Jack—eventually, someone is going to catch you greenwashing._ __2__ _n_ Activities undertaken by an organization or company so that it appears more environmentally conscious. _Is this “recycled content” label legit, or is it just greenwash?_
+__greige__ A neutral color that looks like a mix of gray and beige.
 __grifter__ :two: Someone who swindles other people. _Mom, don’t be a fool and give this guy more money when he hasn’t done a single part of this job right so far.
 He’s a total grifter!_
 __grill (someone) (about something)__ :two: To question or interrogate someone intensely and relentlessly (about something). _I wish my parents would stop grilling me about where I go with my friends at night!_
 __grind (someone’s) gears__ :two: To greatly or specifically irritate or annoy someone. _It really grinds my gears when cyclists go zipping through red lights!_
+__grind on__ :dart: _The conflict grinds on._
 __grínd one’s teeth__
 __grind to a halt__ To halt progression very abruptly, especially in an ultimately detrimental or undesirable manner.
 Likened to a machine or automobile that stops functioning due to the grinding of gears. _Our project will grind to a halt if the CEO pulls his approval._
 __grind__ __3__ _n informal_ A tedious or laborious routine, especially of work or study. _I’m lucky to have a job in today’s economy, but this daily grind is starting to get me down._
-__gripe about (someone or something)__ To complain, often continually and in an irritating manner, about someone or something. _I turned the thermostat up, so you all can stop griping about how cold it is in here, thanks._
+__gripe about (someone or something)__ :dart::two: To complain, often continually and in an irritating manner, about someone or something. _I turned the thermostat up, so you all can stop griping about how cold it is in here, thanks._
 __grok__ :two::hammer:
 __groom (someone) for (something)__
 __ground zero__ :two: __4__ :dart: The earliest possible starting point; the most basic, fundamental, or preliminary level. _The folder with my outline and notes got deleted, so now I have to start the whole project again from ground zero._